Njq0104/CKAN-ATHP/README.md

 This project is packaged as a Docker image and published on Docker Hub, allowing users to run predictions without manually configuring the environment.
 ## Pull the Image
 docker pull njq0104/ckan-athp_predictor:latest
+## Using the Prediction Function
+To run the prediction interactively, use the following command:
 docker run -it --rm njq0104/ckan-athp_predictor:latest